-You may choose a primary care provider from any of our available plan physicians who practice in these specialties: internal medicine, family medicine, and pediatrics.
+You may choose a primary care provider from any of our available network physicians who practice in these specialties: internal medicine, family medicine, and pediatrics.
 When you make a selection, it is effective immediately.

-To learn how to choose a primary care provider, please call our Personal Physician Selection Services at 1-855-208-7221 (TTY 711), weekdays 7 a.m. to 5:30 p.m.
+Denver Metropolitan members: To learn how to choose a primary care provider, please call our Personal Physician Selection Services at 1-855-208-7221 (TTY 711), weekdays 7 a.m. to 5:30 p.m.
 You can also make your selection at kp.org.